hyperledger-labs/splice/cluster/images/docs/src/sv_operator/bootstrap.rst

 .. [#] Note that alternative forms of SV authentication and private key storage will be available in the future.
-   As a workaround for increasing the security of your SV private key, the SV bootstrapping config can be removed from running nodes once bootstrapping has been completed.
+   As a workaround for increasing the security of your SV private key, the SV onboarding config can be removed from running nodes once onboarding has been completed.

 Start the SV app
 ----------------

-If your configuration is sound and your SV identity has been approved by a sufficient number of currently active SVs (currently, this can be performed by DA once you generate and provide your identity information as explained above), starting the SV app for the first time will automatically bootstrap your SV into a fully operational status.
+If your configuration is sound and your SV identity has been approved by a sufficient number of currently active SVs (currently, this can be performed by DA once you generate and provide your identity information as explained above), starting the SV app for the first time will automatically onboard your SV into a fully operational status.
 To start the SV app, run the following command:

 .. parsed-literal::

-    NETWORK_APPS_ADDRESS_PROTOCOL=https NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/sv/sv.conf --config examples/sv/sv-bootstrap.conf --bootstrap examples/sv/sv.sc
+    NETWORK_APPS_ADDRESS_PROTOCOL=https NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/sv/sv.conf --config examples/sv/sv-onboarding.conf --bootstrap examples/sv/sv.sc

 Once the SV app has started and you can access the CN console, you can confirm that your SV node is fully operational by querying its debug endpoint: ::